Our Favorite Mexico City Rooftop Lounges

 One of our favorite things to do when traveling is to take a food tour as a way to see the sights, learn about the local culture and eat superb food while getting our bearings in our new destination.
-Once we have completed a food tour, our next objective is to look up to find a scenic rooftop to enjoy a cocktail.
-It always seems more exhilarating when your cocktail is consumed on a rooftop, so you can take in the sights below while relaxing.
+Once we have completed a food tour, our next objective is to look up to find a scenic rooftop lounge to enjoy a cocktail.
+It always seems more exhilarating when your cocktail is consumed on one of the city’s best rooftop lounges, so you can take in the sights below while relaxing.
 We have compiled our favorite rooftops in Mexico City, where you can go to “drink in” the best views of Mexico’s capital.

-Hotel Condesa DF (Av Veracruz 102): This trendy rooftop bar is located on top of the Condesa DF Boutique Hotel & Spa.
+This trendy rooftop bar is located on top of the Condesa DF Boutique Hotel & Spa.
 It is where the beautiful people come for a cocktail to chill and soak in the cool vibe and lush treetop views of Parque España.
-The wooden patio decking adds to the sensation of being in an oasis, while their cocktail list is uninspiring it is worth visiting to forget the world below and slip into vacation mode as you watch the sunset.
+The wooden patio decking adds to the sensation of being in an oasis, while their cocktails are uninspiring, it is worth visiting to forget the world below and slip into vacation mode as you watch the sunset.
 If the nibblies strike, check out their Asian tapas.
+(Av Veracruz 102)